mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

-This document describes a mechanism for networks with legacy IPv4-only clients to use services provided by DHCPv6 using DHCPv4-over-DHCPv6 in a Relay Agent.
+This document describes a mechanism for networks with legacy IPv4-only clients to use services provided by DHCPv4-over-DHCPv6 in a Relay Agent.
 RFC7341 specifies use of DHCPv4-over-DHCPv6 in the client only.
 This document specifies
 a RFC7341-based approach that allows DHCP 4o6 to be deployed as a